TheRealVigilante/DatabaseProject/README.md

 - Special thanks to domain experts and database development professionals who provided valuable insights
 - CustomTkinter community for the modern GUI framework
 - SQLite team for the reliable database engine

-## Project Status
-This project is actively maintained and updated regularly with new features and improvements.